 - Update your mobile number or email address

-Make your messages to support as brief as possible.
+Make your messages to customer service as brief as possible.
 Only include the absolutely essential information.
 Refer to specific dates, times, amounts, ride numbers, and any other hard data that will help Uber understand your point.
-Uber reps don’t have a lot of time to understand your situation, so only tell them exactly what they need to know to make a decision.
+Uber service reps don’t have a lot of time to understand your situation, so only tell them exactly what they need to know to make a decision.
 If your message to Uber is more than a few sentences, it’s probably too long.

-Once you do get a reply, you might find that the response you get from Uber support is copied and pasted from a help article without addressing your specific situation.
+Once you do get a reply, you might find that the response you get from Uber customer service is copied and pasted from a help article without addressing your specific situation.
 If that happens, don’t give up and don’t send an angry response.
 Instead, reply to the message and politely state that you’re still looking for an answer to your question.
 Then restate your question.
 Usually the second or third response from Uber will address your issue.
 If it doesn’t, keep trying.
 Don’t give in to frustration.
-You’re a lot less likely to get help if you start sending angry messages or adding additional detail that will only overwhelm the support rep.
+You’re a lot less likely to get help if you start sending angry messages or adding additional detail that will only overwhelm the customer service rep.

 The best way to get refunds, fare adjustments, or to inquire about fees and tolls